NautilusTrader

 Signals are a lightweight way to publish and subscribe to simple notifications within the actor framework.
 This is the simplest messaging approach, requiring no custom class definitions.

-The Signal messaging approach shines when you need:
+The Signal messaging approach works well when you need:

 • Simple, lightweight notifications/alerts like "RiskThresholdExceeded" or "TrendUp".